Here's what could happen if Roe v. Wade is overturned

 Women of color will bear the brunt of further abortion restrictions.
 According to The Associated Press, Black and Hispanic women get abortions at higher rates than their peers.
 Women of color are also often poor and could have a harder time traveling out of state for an abortion, the AP said.

 Limits on abortion access can lead to negative long-term health effects.
-A major study from the University of California, San Francisco, found that women are harmed by being denied abortions.
-The women surveyed who gave birth had economic hardships that lasted for several years, were more likely to raise the child alone and were at higher risk of developing serious health problems than those who'd had abortions.
+A major study from the University of California, San Francisco found that women are harmed by being denied abortions.
+The women surveyed who gave birth had economic hardships that lasted for several years, were more likely to raise the child alone, and were at higher risk of developing serious health problems than those who had had abortions.

 Some blue states are already taking steps to enshrine the right to abortion in state law.
 From Colorado to New Jersey, Democratic governors have signed laws protecting reproductive rights and announced their intention to be able to provide abortion services to people who live in states where the procedure is restricted.